Skip to main content

 At the top of the Goals page are three widgets that track the statuses of your goals.
 When viewing the Goals page within a Client, these widgets will only show data for that Client.

-The goals table at the bottom of the page can be adjusted to display different columns by clicking the filters button in the upper right and then selecting the data to display.
+The goals table can be adjusted to display different columns by clicking the filters button in the upper right and then selecting the data to display.

 Add a Custom Goal widget to a Dashboard or Report